maitreverge/minishell_101/ressources/maitreverge/README.md

 The `unlink` function is a standard C function that removes a specified file.

-- ***Function Description***:: `unlink` removes the file at the path pathname.
+- ***Function Description***: `unlink` removes the file at the path pathname.
 If the file is a symbolic link, the link is removed.
 The file is only actually removed if it is not open in any process.
 It returns 0 on success, and -1 on error.

 - ***Prototype***: `int unlink(const char *pathname);`